statamic/docs/content/collections/modifiers/ray.md

     - 12de1a6c-e8be-4703-81a3-fc270311bc84
     - 985dc29c-fe71-464e-bb83-4f3f2aa455c0
 ---
-Send variable to Spatie's [Ray](https://github.com/spatie/laravel-ray).
+Send a variable to Spatie's [Ray](https://myray.app) app.

 You can pass a string with a color name as parameter to get it colored in Ray.
-Note, you need to have the Laravel Ray package installed.
+Note that you need to have the [spatie/laravel-ray](https://github.com/spatie/laravel-ray) package installed.

 ```antlers
 {{ your_field | ray }}